kumpera/event-sim/README.md

 # TODO

-All those items are suggestions based on what we find to be useful
+All those items are suggestions based on what we find to be useful.

 ## Intra-batch techniques